Champions Hockey League: Prize money

 The prize money is not expected to grow until 2027–28 season.
 According to club officials, CHL participation only becomes profitable once a club reaches the semi-finals.
 This is because of the costs the club pay for each match abroad.
 Clubs are entitled to earn money from arena tickets, plus they have pre-determined conditions on how they can get their own partners just for the CHL.
 Czech clubs often take advantage of the opportunity to fly out at least once in the regular season, where they also offer tickets to partners and the public.
 The trip can also be conceived as a business event, or to thank sponsors for their support, which can even pay for the club's air travel costs.
 Such additional earnings can be higher than just the prize money.

-European trophy
+Trophy

 The winner of the Competition receives the European Trophy, named after the tournament European Trophy which was a predecessor to the Champions Hockey League.